mharrisb1/logging518/README.md

 logger.info("This will be an info message")
 ```

-The `logger` object accessed from `logging518` is just a [regular `Logger` object](https://docs.python.org/3/library/logging.html#logging.Logger) from the `logging` module meaning all of the methods you would normally use are available to you.
+The `logger` object accessed from `logging518` is normal a [regular `Logger` object](https://docs.python.org/3/library/logging.html#logging.Logger) from the `logging` module meaning all of the methods you would normally use are available to you.
+Note that this is actually the root logger.

 Prefer to use `log` instead `logger` when you create a `Logger` object?
 The below works too (and is just a copy of the `logger` object demoed above):